DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - **Data categorization**: process of grouping sets of data, info or knowledge that have comparable sensativities (e.g. impact or loss rating), and have similar law/contract/compliance security needs
   - **Sensitive data**: any information that isn't public or unclassified, and can include anything an org needs to protect due to its value, or to comply with existing laws and regulations
   - **Personally Identifiable Information (PII)**: any information that can identify an individual
-    - more specifically, info about an individual including (1) any info that can be used to distinguish or trace an individual‘s identity, such as name, social security number, date and place of birth, mother‘s maiden name, or biometric records; and (2) any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information ([NIST SP 800-122](https://csrc.nist.gov/publications/detail/sp/800-122/final))
+    - more specifically, info about an individual including (1) any info that can be used to distinguish or trace an individual‘s identity, such as name, social security number, date and place of birth, mother‘s maiden name, or biometric records; and (2) any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information ([NIST SP 800-122](https://csrc.nist.gov/publications/detail/sp/800-122/final)) NIST Special Publication ✴️800-122
   - **Protected Health Information (PHI)**: any health-related information that can be related to a specific person
   - **Proprietary data**: any data that helps an organization maintain a competitive edge
   - Organizations classify data using labels